Personalizing Student-Agent Interactions Using Log-Contextualized Retrieval-Augmented Generation (RAG): Methods

-While previous AIED research has effectively used LLM's and LLM-as-a-Judge for evaluation \cite{parker2024large,miladi2024leveraging}, studies show that variations in prompt phrasing \cite{mizrahi2024state} and example ordering \cite{lu2021fantastically} can significantly impact outcomes.
+While previous AIED research has effectively used LLM-as-a-Judge for evaluation \cite{parker2024large}, studies show that variations in prompt phrasing \cite{mizrahi2024state} and example ordering \cite{lu2021fantastically} can significantly impact outcomes.
 To enhance robustness, Mizrahi et al. (2024) \cite{mizrahi2024state} recommend multi-prompt evaluation, aggregating results across multiple templates.
-Accordingly, we created three separate evaluation prompts, aggregating the judge's predictions based on majority vote.
-Chunk order was randomized each run pursuant to Lu et al. (2021) \cite{lu2021fantastically}.
+Accordingly, we created three separate evaluation prompts and aggregated the judges' predictions by majority vote.
+Chunk order was randomized in each run, following Lu et al. (2021) \cite{lu2021fantastically}.
 All three evaluation prompts are available in our \href{https://github.com/claytoncohn/AIED25_Supplementary_Materials}{Supplementary Materials}.

 To validate our LLM-as-a-Judge protocol, we randomly sampled 80 segments across all model-dimension combinations.
-Two authors scored all 80 retrieval pairs via consensus coding \cite{zade2018conceptualizing} and compared LC-RAG's retrievals to the baseline using the human-crafted prompt.
-We assessed inter-rater reliability (IRR) using Cohen's Quadratic Weighted Kappa (QWK) \cite{cohen1968weighted} due to the data being ordinal, resulting in QWK$=0.49$ (moderate agreement).
-Qualitatively, both the LLM and humans prioritized the inclusion of relevant physics and computing concepts related to C2STEM in their justifications.
-Some disagreements were expected due to the subjectivity of relevance and helpfulness evaluation.
+Two authors scored all 80 retrieval pairs via consensus coding and compared LC-RAG's retrievals to the baseline's using the same criteria given to the LLM.
+We assessed inter-rater reliability (IRR) using Cohen's Quadratic Weighted Kappa (QWK) because the data were ordinal, yielding QWK$=0.49$ (moderate agreement).

-The four task context categories discussed in Section \ref{subsec:xyz} require different domain knowledge.
+Each of the four task context categories discussed previously requires different domain knowledge.
 For example, \InitializingVariables\ primarily involves initializing constants and variables (computing), while \UpdatingEachSimStep\ requires an understanding of loops (computing) and kinematic variable relationships (physics).
-This variation necessitated evaluating LC-RAG's performance across these contexts (RQ1), which we addressed by averaging LC-RAG and baseline win rates across the five embedding models for all four task context categories to identify trends.
-For RQ1, we sampled LLM responses from all three prompt templates for qualitative analysis, enhancing our quantitative findings with deeper insights.
+This variation necessitated evaluating LC-RAG's performance across these contexts, which we addressed by averaging the win rates of LC-RAG and the baseline across the five embedding models for all four task context categories to identify trends.
+For RQ1, we sampled LLM responses across all three prompt templates for qualitative analysis, thereby enriching our quantitative findings with deeper insights.